Start With the Feeling (The “Heartfelt” in H.A.R.D.)

 Do you want to feel calm?
 In control?
 Proud?
 Light?
 This question taps into the emotional root of your goal, which is one of the strongest motivators for ADHD brains.

-When a goal connects to a feeling, it gains personal meaning, and that meaning becomes fuel on the days when motivation naturally dips.
+When a goal connects to a feeling, it gains personal meaning.
+That meaning becomes fuel on the days when motivation naturally dips.

 How These ADHD Goal Setting Apps Fit With Your Planner